routeallthings/ARP-MAC-Compare/README.md

 - Export to CSV

 ## *Caveats
-- Have not tested HP mac addresses
+- Have not tested HP Comware
+- Only works with groups of the same switches (Layer 2 groups are separate from Layer 3 groups)

 ## Versioning